Cadifam/DBCFinalProject/README.md

 In this project, we are going to classify an individual whether he/she can get the loan amount based on his/her Income, Education, Working Experience, Loan taken previously, and many more factors.
 Let’s get more into it by looking at the data.

-## The project is divided into three (3) parts(stages)
+## The project is divided into three (3) parts/stages:

     - Load data for preprocesing and save preprocessed data for (EDA)
-    - Exploratory Data Analysis on the preprocessed data / model saving
+    - Perform Exploratory Data Analysis on the preprocessed data and save model
-    - Loading saved model and testing the model
+    - Load saved model and test the model

-## Environment Configuration (Installing virtual Env)
+## Environment Configuration (Installing virtual Env):

 -pip install pipenv